vimalchetu/java-sdk/README.md

      /**
 	 * This method prepares the CaptureTransaction instance for CaptureTransaction
 	 * The method sets the values for Capture XML elements.
-	 * @return of the type captureTransaction
+	 * @return- Returns the captureTransaction instance.
 	 */

      com.velocity.models.request.capture.ChangeTransaction getCaptureTransactionInstance()